ceres-solver/ceres-solver/docs/source/automatic_derivatives.rst

 when defining the functor for use with automatic differentiation is the signature of the ``operator()``.

-In the case of numeric differentition it was
+In the case of numeric differentiation it was

 .. code-block:: c++